axibase/atsd/sql/sql-console.md

 ### Decimal Precision

 This setting rounds numeric values to the specified number of decimal places.
 Decimal precision applies to columns of decimal data types: `float`, `double`, and `decimal`.
-When enabled, **SQL Console** highlights the setting in light blue.

-To disable rounding, revert the setting to `-1`.
+To disable rounding, revert the setting to `-1` which is the default value.

+When set to a non-defult value, the console highlights the setting in light blue.

 ![](images/decimal-precision.png)